A guide to British game birds

 Where: Wetlands, marshes, ponds, rivers, lakes, and oceans

 The mallard is the largest species of wild duck in Britain, and so it’s the most commonly used wild duck in our restaurants.
-Although relaxed in village ponds, wild mallards are a lot more cautious, so wildfowlers have to use clever tactics such as decoys and duck calls to lure them out.
+Although relaxed in village ponds, wild mallards are much more cautious, so wildfowlers must use clever tactics, such as decoys and duck calls, to lure them out.
 In England and Wales, all duck species must be shot with a non-lead cartridge, so make sure your gun is suitable for this.

-Mallard meat is lean and has a distinctively rich, gamey flavour that makes it a great winter meat which goes extremely well with fruits such as orange and cherries.
+Mallard meat is lean and has a distinctively rich, gamey flavour that makes it a great winter meat, which goes exceptionally well with fruits such as oranges and cherries.

 Woodcock